+Concussion and related head injuries are major concern of high school athletes, parents and coaches.
 This Chicago based startup is building a sensor that can monitor head impacts during contact sports like hockey and football.
-The sensor uses gyroscope and accelerometer in a small sensor that is situated inside the helmet of athletes.
-Information about the potential impacts are communicated to a base station in a Android or iOS device managed by the coach.
-This app communicates with individual player's sensors using BLE and monitors for any potential impacts.
-If any impact occurs it would alert the coach and prompts corrective actions.
-Another set of iOS and Android apps built for parents and athletes to help them monitor, track and educate about potential concussions and other head injuries.
+The sensor uses a gyroscope and an accelerometer in a small sensor that is situated inside the helmets of athletes.
+Information about the potential impacts is communicated to a base station in an iOS or Android device managed by the coach.
+This app communicates with individual players’ sensors using BLE (Low Energy Bluetooth) and monitors for any potential impacts.
+If an impact occurs it will alert the coach and prompt corrective actions.
+Another set of iOS and Android apps built for parents and athletes to help them monitor, track, and educate about potential concussions and other head injuries.

-Armia Systems team developed both IOS and Android apps to communicate with BLE devices over the air using Low energy Bluetooth.
-A custom protocol is used to communicate with the devices and status updates.
+Armia Systems team developed both iOS and Android apps to communicate with BLE devices over the air using low energy Bluetooth.
+A custom protocol is used to communicate with the devices and provide status updates.
 The apps also communicated with a cloud app to update the websites.